keraJLi/synthetic-gymnax/README.md

 In the paper, we find that
 1. The synthetic environments don't need to have episodes that exceed a single time steps.
 Instead, **synthetic contextual bandits** are enough to train good policies.
 2. The synthetic contextual bandits generalize to unseen network architectures and optimization schemes.
 While gradient-based optimization was used during meta-learning, evolutionary methods work in evaluation, too.
+3. We can speed up downstream meta-learning applications, such as Discovered Policy Optimization.
+For more info, have a look at the paper!

 ![Conceptual algorithm overview](img/conceptual.png)